Personal Protective Equipment Donning And Doffing

 Why Getting PPE Right Is Harder Than You Think

 Imagine spending hours in a hazmat suit, only to realize you put it on wrong.
-It’s a ritual they repeat daily, often in high-stress situations.
-For healthcare workers, lab techs, and first responders, personal protective equipment (PPE) donning and doffing isn’t a one-time task.
+But it’s a ritual they repeat daily, often in high-stress situations.
+On top of that, for healthcare workers, lab techs, and first responders, personal protective equipment (PPE) donning and doffing isn’t a one-time task.
 It’s not just embarrassing—it’s dangerous.
 And here’s the thing: even a small mistake can turn a safety measure into a hazard.

 This isn’t just about following steps.
 It’s about understanding why each movement matters, what goes wrong when people rush, and how to make sure you’re not just going through the motions.
 Because in environments where exposure to pathogens or hazardous materials is a real risk, proper PPE protocols aren’t just guidelines—they’re lifesavers.